 The sole ground upon which his claim was rejected was that stated by the first board-that the register conclusively showed that he was not the "head of an Indian family," within the meaning of the treaty.
 The "register" kept by the agent, under the provisions of the treaty of 1817, was before the commissioners.
 In form, it was a registration of the names of reservees, with a column opposite, in which the number in family was indicated in figures.
-The figure "1" stood opposite the name of Corderoy, and the commissioners held that "one" could not constitute a family.
+The figure "1" stood opposite the name of Corderoy, and the commissioners held that "one" could not constitut a family.
 In this conclusion, upon these premises, the committee do not concur.
-How little the register was considered conclusive is shown by the fact that opposite many of the names was a blank, yet the claims were allowed upon parol proof of the number of the family.
-The legal effect of a registration under this treaty has become a subject of judicial decisi and received a consideration wholly different from that accorded by the boards of commissioners.
-In Jones, lessee, vs. Evans et al., 5th Yerg.
-326, the supreme court of Tennessee say, "that the fact that a party's name was registered with the Cherokee agent for a reservation within the time prescribed by law in the treaties is conclusive evidence that such party was the 'head of an Indian family,' and resided within the ceded territory."
-This decision was mentioned with approbation by the Supreme Court of the United States, 2d How., 591.
-In Blair and Johnson vs. Pathkillers lessee, 5th Yerg., 331, a registration is deemed an expression of a desire to become a citizen of the United States, and entitles the party to a reser-The ground of these decisions is, that the registration is the act, vation. not of the Indian, but of an accredited public officer, the agent of the United States, and charged with the duty, which the law presum he discharges correctly.
-His duties were judicial, and involved the re-tainment of facts, and the making of a written memorial of them.
+How little the register was considered conclusive is shown by · the fact that opposite many of the names was a blank, yet the claims were allowed upon parol proof of the number of the family.
+The legal effective of a registration under this treaty has become a subject of judicial decision, and received a consideration wholly different from that accorded by the boards of commissioners.
+In Jones, lessee, vs. Evans et al., 5th Yerg, 326, the supreme court of Tennessee say "that the fact that a party name was registered with the Cherokee agent for a reservation within time prescribed by law in the treaties is conclusive evidence that such party was the 'head of an Indian family,' and resided within the ceded territory."
+This decision was mentioned with approbation by the Supres Court of the United States, 2d How., 591.
+In Blair and Johnson vs. Pathkiller's lessee, 5th Yerg., 331, a registration is deemed an express of a desire to become a citizen of the United States, and entitles the path to a reservation.
+The ground of these decisions is, that the registration is the act, not of the Indian, but of an accredited public officer, the age of the United States, and charged with the duty, which the law presum he discharges correctly.
+His duties were judicial, and involved the ascent tainment of facts, and the making of a written memorial of them.
 His registry was conclusive, because the highest official evidence.
-Nor was there, under the treaty of 1817, a necessity for guarding against frauds: the quantity of such lands was reserved from the amount ceded west of the Mississippi, and that was sufficient protection.
+Nor was there, under the treaty of 1817, a necessity for guarding against frauda the quantity of such lands was reserved from the amount ceded west of the Mississippi, and that was sufficient protection.

-The committee, therefore, are of opinion that David Corderov was entitled to a reservation under the treaties of 1817 and 1835, and as he was dispossessed by Georgia, is entitled, under the 13th article of the treaty, to compensation for such reservation, as "unimproved land;" but, inasmuch as the proof of value which has been furnished the committed is based upon the present improved value thereof, the committee report the accompanying resolution, directing the proper officers of the treasury to ascertain and pay the value of said reservation at the date of the treaty, as unimproved land.
+The committee, therefore, are of opinion that David Corderoy was entitled to a reservation under the treaties of 1817 and 1835, and, as he was dispossessed by Georgia, is entitled, under the 13th article of the treaty, to compensation for such reservation, as "animproved land;" but, inasmuch as the proof of value which has been furnished the committee is based upon the present improved value thereof, the committee report the accompanying resolution, directing the proper officers of the treasure to ascertain and pay the value of said reservation at the date of the treaty, a bull reservations, and relation is a compression as the reas unimproved land.